Christianity

 Preserved early church with grass roof, Nupsstaður, Iceland.
 (Photo copyright © by Kaj Halberg)

-Churches around the world come in a tremendous variety of forms and size, as is evident from the collection of pictures below, arranged alphabetically according to countries.
+Churches come in a tremendous variety of forms and size, as is evident from the collection of pictures below, arranged alphabetically according to country name.

 Austria